 Still have questions?
 Request a callback or give us a call today.

 Here at Recovery Beach, we understand that there are plenty of illnesses that often occur alongside addiction and substance abuse.
-As a result, our dual diagnosis treatment in Orange County is designed to treat a variety of dual diagnoses.
+As a result, our dual diagnosis treatment in Garden Grove, Orange County is designed to treat a variety of dual diagnoses.

 As a rehab facility, Recovery Beach provides comprehensive addiction treatment.
 Our addiction treatment is suitable for those who suffer from addiction alone or those who are searching for dual diagnosis treatment in Orange County.
 We also provide treatment options for those who suffer from alcohol addiction, drug addiction, or drug and alcohol addiction.